Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Multisignature | Yes | Yes |

-- Critical components like the secure element and its operating system are closed-source, which has raised concerns, especially after the controversial introduction of the Ledger Recover backup service, which challenged the assumption that the secure element could never transmit the recovery seed phrase outside the hardware wallet.
+- Critical components like the Secure Element and its operating system are closed-source.
+This has raised concerns, especially after the controversial introduction of the Ledger Recover backup service, which challenged the assumption that the Secure Element could never transmit the recovery seed phrase outside the hardware wallet.

-- Includes a secure element, giving Ledger devices a strong reputation for withstanding physical attacks — important for users who prefer not to complicate their security with BIP39 passphrases, and have ease of use.
+- Includes a Secure Element, giving Ledger devices a strong reputation for withstanding physical attacks.
+This is important for users who prefer not to complicate their security with BIP39 passphrases, prioritizing ease of use.

-- Lacks a secure element, making it resistant to physical attacks only if the BIP39 passphrase is used — a significant drawback in both convenience and fault-proofness.
+- Lacks a Secure Element, making it resistant to physical attacks only if a BIP39 passphrase is used.
+This is a significant drawback in both convenience and its ability to be fault-proof.

-- Fully open-source software and hardware, minimizing third-party risks, no need to trust.
+- Fully open-source software and hardware.
+This minimizes third-party risks, and avoids any need to rely on trust.

 - Allows for longer PIN codes, which might appeal to particularly cautious users.